Central Massachusetts Railroad: Decline in the east (1939–2006)

-MBTA purchase and abandonment
+MBTA purchase and discontinuance

 In 1959, the NYNH&H discontinued passenger service on its lines in the former Old Colony Railroad network, triggering calls for state intervention.
 In response, the Mass Transportation Commission tested fare and service levels throughout the NYNH&H and B&M systems, concluding that commuter rail service was important enough to warrant continued operation, but was unlikely to be financially self-sustaining.
-Based on this conclusion, the state created the Massachusetts Bay Transportation Authority (MBTA) on August 3, 1964 and merged it with the existing Metropolitan Transportation Authority to serve a larger part of the state and subsidize commuter rail service.
+Based on this conclusion, the state created the Massachusetts Bay Transportation Authority (MBTA) on August 3, 1964, and merged it with the existing Metropolitan Transportation Authority to serve a larger part of the state and subsidize commuter rail service.
 The MBTA immediately set to work optimizing the commuter rail networks of the NYNH&H, NYC, and B&M. On the Central Massachusetts Branch, this included cutting passenger service back to South Sudbury starting on January 18, 1965.